The Sun's Supergranulation: The supergranulation puzzle

-\begin{itemize} \item The injection range is the typical range of scales at which kinetic energy is injected into turbulent motions.
-In turbulent convection, injection of kinetic energy is due to the work of the buoyancy force.
-The scale most representative of the injection range under these conditions is called the Bolgiano scale $L_B$ \citep{bolgiano59,lvov91,chilla93,rincon06}.
-It can be shown, based on purely dimensional arguments and scaling considerations for heat transport in turbulent convection, to be almost always of the same order (up to some order one prefactor) as the local typical scale height \citep{rincon07}.
-In an incompressible thermal convection experiment, this corresponds to the distance between the hot and cold plates, but in the strongly stratified SCZ, a more sensible estimate is the local pressure scale height.
-Close to the surface, the Bolgiano scale is therefore comparable to or slightly larger than the granulation scale $L_\mathrm{G}\sim1$~Mm (Section~\ref{granule} below).
-As one goes to deeper layers, the pressure scale height gets larger and larger as a consequence of the strong stratification, and so does the Bolgiano scale.
-So, in the SCZ, the injection scale basically increases with depth and ranges from 1~Mm close to the surface to 100~Mm close to the bottom of the SCZ. \end{itemize}
+The injection range of a turbulent flow is the typical range of scales at which kinetic energy is injected into the system by either a natural or artificial forcing process.
+In turbulent convection, this injection of kinetic energy is due to the work of the buoyancy force.
+Within the framework of classical phenomenological turbulent convection theories (the exact relevance of which for the problem at hand will be discussed in Sect.~\ref{discussion}), the scale most representative of the injection range is called the Bolgiano scale $L_B$ \citep{bolgiano59,oboukhov59,bolgiano62,lvov91,chilla93,rincon06}.
+It can be shown, based on purely dimensional arguments and scaling considerations for heat transport in turbulent convection, to be almost always of the same order (up to some order one prefactor) as the local typical scale height \citep[][see also \cite{kumar14}]{rincon07}.
+In an incompressible thermal convection experiment, this corresponds to the distance between the hot and cold plates, but in the strongly stratified SCZ, a more sensible estimate is the local pressure or density scale height $H_p$ or H$_\rho$.
+Close to the surface, the Bolgiano scale is, therefore, roughly of the order of a Megameter, comparable to the typical scale of granulation $L_\mathrm{G}$, but significantly smaller than the scale of supergranulation $L_\mathrm{SG}$.

-A perhaps more intuitive physical picture of the previous argument is given by cold downflows diving from the Sun's surface.
-Such flows can cross a significant fraction of the convective zone because of the nearly isentropic state of the fluid \citep{RZ95}.
-This underlines the fact that the driving of turbulence spans a wide range of scales in a continuous way as one looks deeper in the SCZ.
-Note that the expanding thermal plumes undergo secondary instabilities along their descending trajectories, producing a intricate mixture of vorticity filaments \citep[see e.g.][]{rast98,clyne07}.
-Figure~\ref{figure:plume_conv} provides a simple sketch of this process.
-As we shall see in Section~\ref{simgra}, numerical simulations of solar convection have provided a very neat confirmation of this phenomenology.